Discover Taylors Falls, Best place for pictures in the 10,000 Lakes State

 Actually, the State Park makes me think about the mountains in the north Duluth (like the ones in Lutsen).
 There are some people climbing the rocks, some people kayaking on the St Croix River, some people hiking and some eagles in the sky.
 It’s like being on vacation in another country.

 A “Season Proof” Location

 We were in May, and it was the beginning of blooming season.
-Also the vegetation was not very green yet.
+Also, the vegetation was not very green yet.
 That’s why the State Park is a great place given it is covered by a lot of pine trees.
 Therefore, we can’t really feel the lack of leaves on the trees.
-Actually, a great advantage of this state park is that you can take pictures all year long.
+Actually, a significant advantage of this state park is that you can take pictures all year long.

-Even during a cloudy winter day your background won’t look sad (as it would look sad in a traditional deciduous forest).
-Indeed, the green of the pines contrasts with the gray of the stones, the warm brown of the dead leaves and dropped pine needles with the white foam of the wild river.
+Even during a cloudy winter day, your background won’t look sad (as it would look sad in a traditional deciduous forest).
+Indeed, the green of the pines contrasts with the gray of the stones, the warm brown of the dead leaves, and dropped pine needles with the white foam of the wild river.
 The rocks generate some dynamic perspective offering many points of view on the landscape.

 Covered by snow, a white landscape with a vibrant blue sky would also be a perfect option (as far as there is no ice).

 The St Croix River following the falls is pretty wild and turbulent.
 The falls generate a lot of noise and produce a fog made of tiny water droplets expelled in the air.
 That actually helps create a sensation in connection with the place, since all of your five human senses are activated in this natural location.
 That’s what we call a moment of synesthesia.